An in-depth report on the health risks of smoking and how to quit.

 Alternative Methods for Quitting

-When you are very relaxed, but not asleep, the hypnotherapist will quietly suggest motivations for not smoking.
-The hypnotherapist should also reinforce a positive self-image while you are in deep relaxation.
-This helps many people avoid the depression that can accompany withdrawal.
+When you are very relaxed, but not asleep, the hypnotherapist will quietly suggest motivations for not smoking and reinforce a positive self-image.
+This may help some people avoid the depression that can accompany withdrawal.

 Acupuncture and Acupressure

 A related technique called acupressure involves pressing certain points on your body when a craving hits.
-Some studies have reported good quit rates with acupuncture, but few rigorous studies have been conducted on acupressure.
+Some studies have reported good short-time quit rates with acupuncture, but few well-designed and rigorous studies have been conducted.

 Public Health Efforts and Social Pressure (Denormalization)

-Denormalization is the idea that smoking is no longer normal.
+Denormalization is the idea that smoking is no longer normal or socially acceptable.
 Examples include:

 - Creating laws and local regulations that make smoking inaccessible in public places